bbauska/meta-react-basics/README.md

 name == 'Bob' ? :
 ```

-This brings me a step closer to completing my ternary operator.
+<p>This brings me a step closer to completing my ternary operator.
 Although
 I've added the characters needed to construct the ternary operator, I
 still need to add the return values.
 In other words, if <b>name ==
 'Bob'</b> evaluates to true, I want to return the words, "Yes, it is
 Bob!".
 Otherwise, I want to return the words "I don't know this
-person".
+person".</p>

 ```
 name == Bob ?
 "Yes, it is Bob" : "I don't know this person";
 ```

-This, in essence, is how the ternary operator works.
+<p>This, in essence, is how the ternary operator works.
 It's just some
 shorthand syntax that I can use as a replacement for the <b>if</b>
 statement.
 To prove that this is really the case, here's my starting
-if...else example, written as a ternary operator:
+if...else example, written as a ternary operator:</p>

 ```
 let name = 'Bob';